aksommerville/fullmoon4/README.md

 - - [ ] Delete maps (and resources in general)
 - - [ ] ImageAllUi: Show names
 - [ ] Build-time support for enums and such?
 Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
+- [ ] Map dark, indoors, blowback...
+Can we make a "map flags" field to contain these?
 - [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point
-- [ ] verify: Check neighbor edges cell by cell (be mindful of firewall)
+- [ ] verify: Check neighbor edges cell by cell (be mindful of firewall).
+Open no-neighbor edges must have blowback.
 - [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.
 - [ ] verify: Song channel 14 reserved for violin, songs must not use.
 - [ ] verify: Teleport targets must set song.